Queries¶

 Available fields

-The fields usable in FIELDS and WHERE are exactly those exposed by the Mercator API.
+The fields available in FIELDS and WHERE are those exposed by the Mercator API.

 The FIELDS clause lists the attributes to display in the result.
 It accepts: